zerohhy/android_jpegs_to_mpeg/README.md

-# Forker from Smart Gallery with Single and Multiple image pick action.
+# Forked from Smart Gallery with Single and Multiple image pick action.

 ## Features